lovisXII/Klaw_CORE/README.md

 make core_tb      # compile the design
-make riscof_build # build riscof framework and needed tests make riscof_run   # run riscof framework make sv2v         # Translate all system verilog file into verilog make synth        # Synthetise the RTL using yosys
+make riscof_build # build riscof framework and needed tests make riscof_run   # run riscof framework make impl         # Open a docker that allow to run the implementation
 ```
 ## Single test
 If you want to run the test bench by hand here are the needed steps :